News

 What is one, anyway?
 You know, the Cornetto Trilogy.
 George Romero’s first “of the Dead” Trilogy.
 The Man With No Name Trilogy.
 They’re all movie series that are sort of linked, sort of comprised of three individual stories, where either characters or themes from each kind of wander into each other, bleeding over each other’s lines in the sand but not completely relying on each other.

 My unofficial trilogy does both of those things.
 Each film is standalone but characters do end up wandering between films, and the themes of each movie do relate to each other.
-So it’s an ambitious attempt to link three stories but also let each of them stand alone and be ugly enough to make their own way in the world.
+So it’s an ambitious attempt to link three stories but also let each of them have strong enough legs to stand and make their own way in the world.

 I’m at the halfway point now: 135 of 270 pages written, with the second half of Film 1 and the entirety of Film 3 still to go.
 For me it’s a way to create something ambitious and commercial but also make up for years of agonising waiting and striving: creatively, it’s three for the price of one.